forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/isv-debugger.md

 title: ISV Customer Debugger
 lang: en
 ---

-ISV Customer Debugger covers a gap in what you can do with Apex Debugger.
-As an ISV, you can debug your own code.
-As a subscriber, you can debug your own code.
-However, because of the protections against seeing managed code, subscribers can’t debug ISV code in their orgs.
-With ISV Customer Debugger, an ISV can work with a subscriber to debug issues specific to the subscriber’s org.
+Use the ISV Customer debugger, also knowns as ISV debugger if you’re an ISV who needs to work with a subscriber to debug issues specific to the subscriber’s org.
+The ISV debugger lets an ISV reproduce issues in the subscriber’s environment in a sandbox org for convenient debugging.
+With the ISV Debugger, an ISV can work with a subscriber to debug issues specific to the subscriber’s org.

-An ISV can reproduce issues in the specific environment, so problems can be diagnosed more quickly.
-You can debug only sandbox orgs.

 ## Configure ISV Customer Debugger